PRIDE-Toolsuite/trackhub-creator/README.md

 #### /toolbox
 The Toolbox module contains helper functions for dealing with _assemblies_, _rest requests_, _folders_, etc.

+#### /trackhub
+An abstraction layer modeling trackhubs, tracks and the registration service is implemented by this module.
+As it is the case of other modules, it counts on a _Configuration Manager_ for modifying some aspects of its business logic.

 ## Unit Testing
 ## Extending the Application with more Pipelines